Streampunk/arachnid/README.md

 * `Arachnid-SourceID` - UUID formatted in `xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx` notation
 * `Arachnid-GrainType` - Enumeration of `video`, `audio`, `data`. (optional)
 * `Arachnid-GrainDuration` - Rational number in `<numerator>/<denominator>` format - fraction of a second. (optional)
-* `Arachnid-FourCC` - (optional) FourCC code representing the packing of uncompressed samples into the stream.
+* `Arachnid-Packing` - (optional) FourCC code or equivalent representing the packing of uncompressed samples into the stream.

+The use of a packing parameter enables data to be transported in the format in which it was produced or consumed, such as the commonly used `V210` format, without bitwise transformation only used for transportation.

 `Content-Type` shall be set to the registered MIME type, e.g. `video/raw` or `audio/L16`.
 Additional parameters shall be specified according to the defining RFC, for example: